Berlin ER

-Berlin ER (original title: KRANK Berlin) is a German medical drama television series written by Samuel Jefferson for Apple TV+ and ZDF.
-Produced by Alexis von Wittgenstein and Henning Kamm, the series draws from Jefferson's past experience working as a doctor in a London emergency room.
-The series follows emergency department staff at a fictional Neukölln hospital in Berlin as they face issues such as critical patients, interpersonal entanglements, and systematic underfunding.
+Berlin ER (original title: KRANK Berlin) is a German medical drama television series created by Samuel Jefferson and Viktor Jakovleski for Apple TV+ and ZDF.
+Produced by Alexis von Wittgenstein and Henning Kamm, the themes of Berlin ER were inspired by Jefferson's past experience working as a doctor in a London emergency room.
+The series follows emergency department staff at a fictional Neukölln hospital in Berlin as they face medical, interpersonal, and systematic issues.
 The first series began airing on February 26, 2025, and went on to win "Best Drama Series" at the 2025 German Television Awards.
 A second series is expected in 2026.

 Overview

-Berlin transplant Dr. Suzanna "Zanna" Parker (Jones) begins her new job at a Neukölln hospital after a personal issue drives her from Munich.
-Here, she must lead an underfunded ER team, and balance the needs of her initially hostile staff with management's pressure to generate more money and her own morals.
-Among the other doctors are Ben Weber (Popadić), a generous but rule-bending doctor who is privately struggling with addiction and leans on his clubbing partner Kian Amini (Radjaipour), one of his fellow doctors at the hospital; Emina Ertan (Şengül), a serious and exceedingly competent Turkish-German doctor, and Dominik Kohn (Tafreshian), an undertrained doctor who hides his mistakes.
-Patients are brought into the hospital by EMTs Olaf (Schütz) and Olivia (Breuer), whose outlooks on their patients are a source of arguments.
+Dr. Suzanna "Zanna" Parker (Jones) begins her new job as head of the ER at a Berlin hospital after a personal issue drives her geriatrics job in Munich.
+She must lead an underfunded ER team, balancing the needs of her resistant staff and the management's drive for revenue, along with her own morals.
+Among the other doctors are Ben Weber (Popadić), a kind albeit rule-bending doctor who is privately struggling with opiod addiction and leans on his clubbing partner and fellow doctor Kian Amini (Radjaipour); Emina Ertan (Şengül), a wry yet exceedingly competent Turkish-German doctor, and Dominik Kohn (Tafreshian), an undertrained internal medicine resident who hides his mistakes.
+Patients are brought into the hospital by cynical EMT Olaf Hendel (Schütz) and his trainee Olivia Kropf (Breuer).